 I've travelled lots and would love to do more, but really enjoy having a strong sense of community here at home.

-I think to sum it up I would say that I can comfortably eat at a 5 star restaurant or have a drink in a strip club.
+I think to sum it up I would say that I can comfortably eat at a 5 star restaurant or have a drink in a strip club, attend the ballet or a rave.

-Update: I've gone through a lot of changes recently and have revised my lifestyle a bit.
-I really want more of a balance and to spend more time just living.
+Although I enjoy city life I've gone through a lot of changes recently and have revised my lifestyle a bit.
+I want more of a balance and to spend more time just living.
 Taking more time with loved ones and NATURE has become a priority!
 Don't want to feel like a hamster in a wheel with work, work, work.
 I'd like to be less driven and sit back and enjoy the ride.
+If you love getting into nature I'd love to be a partner in ...well not crime... nature loving.

 Music is the way to my heart.
 I enjoy many styles of music and I love to dance, but if I'm going to really shake it for hours, it will most likely be to psy-trance.
 For listening, I enjoy folk, rock, 80's new wave, electronica, drum and bass, jungle, dub step, classical and more.
 I'm not a house fan.
 I see house as martini drinking music.
 I like hard intense music in general whatever the genre.